eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 0 <= a % b < abs(b)
 ```

 But no — if `a` is negative, C will produce a negative value.
+(Well, since C99; before that it was unspecified, which is probably worse.)
 This is so `a / b * b + a % b` is always equal to `a`.
 Truncating integer division rounds _towards zero_, so the sign of `a % b` always needs to be away from zero.

 I've never found this behavior (or the above equivalence) useful.
 An easy example is that checking for odd numbers with `x % 2 == 1` will fail for negative numbers, which produce -1.
 But the opposite behavior can be pretty handy.